• Skip to primary navigation

 • THE NIGHT BEFORE: Soak malt barley (all 750 g of it!) in 5 litre of cold water for 5 hrs or more.

 • ON THE DAY OF: Strain soaked sweet rice through a colander and remove all excess water.
 Let water drain for 5 min.
-Grind sweet rice with a blender or chopper as fine as you can make it.
+Grind sweet rice grains with a blender or chopper as fine as you can make it.
 Set aside.
 Alternatively I think you can buy ready made sweet rice powder and use that instead.

 • Massage malt barley with your hands, by getting a handful and squeezing them in the water.
 Repeat many times throughout the malt mixture.